kyma-project/api-gateway/docs/user/tutorials/01-30-set-up-mtls-gateway.md

     1. Go to **Istio > Gateways** and select **Create**.
     2. Provide the following configuration details:
       - **Name**: `kyma-mtls-gateway`
-      - Add a server with these values:
+      - Add a server with the following configuration:
           - **Port Number**: `443`
           - **Name**: `mtls`
           - **Protocol**: `HTTPS`